 Complexity | Broad functionality may lead to a steep learning curve for new users. | High degree of customization can result in additional costs. |

-Limited Out-of-the-Box Features | Some businesses may require extra customization to fully leverage the system’s capabilities. | Not as focused on small business needs, making it less affordable and more complex for basic use. |
+Out-of-the-Box Features | Some businesses may require extra customization to fully leverage the system’s capabilities. | Not as focused on small business needs, making it less affordable and more complex for basic use. |

 NetSuite CRM Clients | Microsoft Dynamics 365 CRM Clients |